apache/druid/docs/data-management/delete.md

 A data deletion tutorial is available at [Tutorial: Deleting data](../tutorials/tutorial-delete-data.md).

-## By time range, automatically
+## Delete data automatically using drop rules

 Druid supports [load and drop rules](../operations/rule-configuration.md), which are used to define intervals of time where data should be preserved, and intervals where data should be discarded.
-Data that falls under a drop rule is marked unused, in the same manner as if you [manually mark that time range unused](#by-time-range-manually).
+Data that falls under a drop rule is marked unused, in the same manner as if you [manually mark that time range unused](#delete-data-for-a-time-range-manually).
 This is a fast, metadata-only operation.

 Data that is dropped in this way is marked unused, but remains in deep storage.
 To permanently delete it, use a [`kill` task](#kill-task).

-## Specific records
+## Delete specific records

 Druid supports deleting specific records using [reindexing](update.md#reindex) with a filter.
 The filter specifies which data remains after reindexing, so it must be the inverse of the data you want to delete.
 Because segments must be